 Primary sales outlets are our fruit CSA and an on-farm farm stand.
 Livestock includes a flock of laying hens, and a barn cat.
 For internship info please see here.
 Summer farm internship runs from June through August (10-12 hours/week).
 Fall internship runs from the end of August through November(12 hours/week).
 A $200 stipend is available for each internship.

-Since 1982, The Food Bank of Western Massachusetts has been feeding our neighbors in need and leading the community to end hunger.
+Since 1982, The Food Bank of Western Massachusetts based in Hatfield, MA has been feeding our neighbors in need and leading the community to end hunger.
 They distribute food to member agencies in Berkshire, Franklin, Hampden and Hampshire counties.
 These independent pantries, meal sites and shelters are on the front lines of emergency food assistance in our region, playing a crucial role helping individuals, families, seniors and children.

 Simple Gifts Farm in Amerst, MA (walking distance from campus!) grows organic vegetables in addition to raising chickens, cattle and pigs.